 If those brands are able to scale that fast, this means their superior products can actually be mass-produced and replicated so the core differentiation is gone.
 It’s a true sign of customer care, dedication and quality that they don’t grow so fast and lose control.

 It sounds counterintuitive, but the brands of the future thrive on their limitations.

-They are built on quality, not quantity.
-And so $1 or $10 million revenue might sound little for a tech company, but for a sock company or handmade silver jewellery it is awesome.
+They are built on high quality, not quantity.
+And so $1 or $10 million revenue might sound little for a tech company, but for a company selling socks or handmade silver jewelry it is awesome.

 Especially when we consider how capital-efficient those companies are.
 Since I mentioned Native – they did a $100M exit at a rumored $500K investment within less than 3 years.
 AzureCap is reporting a 18.5x return, which is pretty amazing for less than 36 months. (source)

-Unlike Saas & gig economy companies, DTC brands are usually profitable in their first 12 months.
+The Saas & gig economy companies business models don’t go for profit, but for growth.
+Unlike them, DTC brands are usually profitable in their first 12 months.
 They usually recover their CAC on the first purchase each customer makes – and hence can grow with raising less capital.

 And obviously, huge corporations like Unilever, P&G and the like will start acquiring those $10M brands.
 At the end of the day, they’re eating up the incumbents’ market share by offering a replacement product for a specific niche of their customers.

 When I first read about P&G acquiring Native on TechCrunch, I was surprised about two things: first, seeing a customer of ours appearing on TechCrunch for being acquired, and second – well, you know – TechCrunch is writing about a deodorant acquisition!

 So sit back, relax and expect to read about the latest $10-100M acquisition of a 2-year-old brand you’ve never heard of that sells a consumer product for a niche you didn’t even know existed.
 Exciting times are ahead of us both as consumers and entrepreneurs!